nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 3. The `Timetable` groups the tasks by their `LocalDate` in a `TimetableDay`.
 4. The `Timetable` also creates a `TimetableDrawer` that is used to generate the timetable ASCII art.
 5. The `Timetable` and `TimetableDrawer` store a `TreeMap<LocalDate, TimetableDay>` to query for a `TimetableDay` based on a specific `LocalDate` quickly.

 ## **Implementation**

-This section describes some important details about how certain features are implemented.

-## **Implementation**